STAND. COM. REP. NO. 2329

 State of Hawaii

-Your Committees on Hawaiian Affairs and Judiciary, to which was referred S.B.
-No. 2043 entitled:
+Your Committees on Health and Human Services and Public Housing, to which was referred S.B.
+No. 2542 entitled:

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2043, and recommend that it pass Second Reading and be referred to the Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Health and Human Services and Public Housing that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2542, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2542, S.D.
+1, and be referred to the Committee on Ways and Means.